dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 \* Without additional settings that are otherwise available for Windows 10.

+> [!IMPORTANT]
-> [!IMPORTANT] Before you can use VPN profiles deployed to a device, you must install the applicable VPN app for the profile.
-You can use the information in the [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md) topic to help you deploy the applicable app using Intune.
+> Before you can use VPN profiles deployed to a device, you must install the applicable VPN app for the profile.
+You can use the information in the [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md) topic to help you deploy the applicable app by using Intune.

- Learn how to  create custom VPN profiles using URI settings in [Custom configurations for VPN profiles](custom-configurations-for-vpn-profiles.md).
+ Learn how to  create custom VPN profiles by using URI settings in [Custom configurations for VPN profiles](custom-configurations-for-vpn-profiles.md).

-## How VPN profiles are secured
+## Methods of securing VPN profiles

 VPN profiles can use a number of different connection types and protocols from different manufacturers.
-These connections are typically secured using one of two methods:
+These connections are typically secured using one of two methods.

 ### Certificates

-When you create the VPN profile, you choose a SCEP or .PFX certificate profile that you have previously created in Intune.
+When you create the VPN profile, you choose a SCEP or .PFX certificate profile that you previously created in Intune.

-This is known as the identity certificate and is used to authenticate against a trusted certificate profile (or a root certificate) you created to establish that the user’s device is allowed to connect.
+This is known as the identity certificate.
+It's used to authenticate against a trusted certificate profile (or a root certificate) that you created to establish that the user’s device is allowed to connect.
 The trusted certificate is deployed to the computer that authenticates the VPN connection, typically, the VPN server.

 For more information about how to create and use certificate profiles in Intune, see [Secure resource access with certificate profiles](secure-resource-access-with-certificate-profiles.md).

-### Username and password
+### User name and password

-The user authenticates to the VPN server by providing their username and password.
+The user authenticates to the VPN server by providing a user name and password.

 ## Create a VPN profile

-1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy > Add Policy**.
+1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Policy** > **Add Policy**.
-2. Select a template for the new policy by expanding the relevant device type, then choose the VPN profile for that device:
+2. Select a template for the new policy by expanding the relevant device type, and then choose the VPN profile for that device:
 	* **VPN Profile (Android 4 and later)**
 	* **VPN Profile (iOS 7.1 and later)**
 	* **VPN Profile (Mac OS X 10.9 and later)**